MinecraftForge/Documentation/docs/tileentities/tileentity.md

 ## Creating a `TileEntity`
 In order to create a `TileEntity` you need to extend the `TileEntity` class.
-It is important that your `TileEntity` has a default constructor, so that Minecraft can proerply load it.
+It is important that your `TileEntity` has a default constructor, so that Minecraft can properly load it.
 After you've created your class, you need to register the `TileEntity`.
 For this you need to call
 ```JAVA
 	GamerRegistry#registerTileEntity(Class<? extends TileEntity> tileEntityClass, ResourceLocation key)